gca-research-group/tee-morello-performance-experiments/README.md

 </div>

-The data shows the differences in the performance of inter--process communication (through pipes) inside a compartment and without compartments.
+The data shows the differences in the performance of inter-process communication (through pipes) inside a compartment and without compartments.
 A graphical view of the results is shown in Fig. 9.

 <p align="center">
   <img src="./figs/pipePerformance.png" alt="Times to write and read a 1024 byte string from a pipe executed in compartments and without compartments" width="100%"/>